tomcqt/Wii-Bagel/README.md

 Official source can be found here: https://donut.eu.org/downloads/wiidonut/

+tomcat: I like bagels. :3

 `The background song is Addiction by Jogeir Liljedahl.`

 # Contact the creators
 - jornmann: jornmann@duck.com
 - Andy Sloane: andy@a1k0n.net
+- tomcat with a q: hi@tomcat.sh